 But I actually felt completely fine the whole time.
 Yeah, I got a little bit impatient/frustrated during the immediate accident scene, but afterwards, I was fine.
 Why?
 Well, glad you asked.

 So lately I’ve been experimenting with this new life attitude/mindset of “going with the flow” or “whatever happens just happens.”
 I personally have been calling it the “CHILL lifestyle” (which inspired the CHILL series for Sebastian Park, but that’s another story), but the basis of it pretty much is that everything happens for a reason and it’s literally your attitude towards it that determines its ultimate outcome.
 In a more scientific(?) equation, any situation/decision (good or bad) yields a single unit of opportunity that holds the equal potential of positive/negative outcome, and your attitude (and subsequent actions) steers/biases the final outcome.
 It’s kind of like a hybrid between belief in fate and the theory of self-fulfilling prophecy.
-I’ve been living by this for a couple months now, and it’s relieved so much fucking stress from my life.
+I’ve been living by this for a couple months now, and it’s relieved so much stress from my life.
 Since then I’ve experienced the same frequency of shitty moments as before, but they all turn out fine (or even better).

 In this specific case of today’s accident, it was a bit harder to do but I adopted the same attitude.
 For one, the accident made me change my mind about canceling my auto insurance which I was literally going to do tonight.
 Second, I’m now finally going to start going to the chiropractor, which I’ve been putting off for months since I discovered I have a crooked spine.
 Third, it made me write this post, which may lead to someone significant reading it and reaching out to me.
-Third, I don’t fucking know yet, but I can make it good.
+Third, I don’t know yet, but I can make it good.

 I think I’m such a big supporter of this mindset (almost a religion) because so much of my life was built on top of mistakes and “bad” events (at the time).
 The only reason I’m here in the US is because our family got scammed by my sister’s exchange student program and we lost hundreds of thousands of dollars (with both their kids in North America already, my parents decided in 3 days to just immigrate to the US).
 The only reason I got to Stanford was because I failed my ISEE tests, got rejected from all the nicer boarding schools in Seattle, and had more time to do entrepreneurial projects instead of choking on more AP or IB classes.
 The only reason I met my von Hughes cofounder Matt was because my sublet fell through last moment and in a desperate last-minute Craigslist hunt, I found Founder House.
-The only reason I write is because I got depressed as fuck and my friend told me to just spew words on paper.
+The only reason I write is because I got super depressed and my friend told me to just spew words on paper.

 My back still hurts.
 My mom’s neck will continue to hurt.
 We still wasted 6 hours of our lives yesterday.
 My dog is still dead (in vain).
 But like, whatever.
-Yeah it’s shitty, but focus on what you can do afterwards.
+Yeah it sucks, but focus on what you can do afterwards.
 There’s literally nothing you can do to “undo” a situation or turn back time, so just move on and think about what this (what at the time seems like an awful) situation could now lead to.
 Stop bitching, kill the process, and spool up a new thread (lol computer joke).